Sonder Youth provides mental health support for young people aged 12 - 15.

 How it works

-Young people, parents, carers or schools can make contact and complete our initial connection form.
+Young people, parents, carers or schools can make contact Sonder Youth by email to get started (see bellow).

 Short term support offering goal focused, strengths based sessions tailored to the young person.